lincecumHao/automationTest/README.md

 2.login/logout function<br><br>

 ##TestReport.png
-This file is the testing report.<br>
+This picture is the testing result.<br>
-It can present the testing result.<br>
+After run the testing script, it will produce the testing report.<br>
 This module is [Extentreport](http://extentreports.com/)